(Last updated: March 1, 2016; last reviewed: March 1, 2016)

-Also available on the AIDSinfo website are separate sets of guidelines for the prevention and treatment of opportunistic infections in HIV-exposed and -infected children1 and for the use of ARV agents in HIV-infected (postpubertal) adolescents and adults.2 Because these guidelines are developed for the United States, they may not be applicable in other countries.
+The AIDSinfo website also includes separate guidelines for the prevention and treatment of opportunistic infections (OIs) in HIV-exposed and -infected children,1 for the use of ARV agents in HIV-infected adolescents and adults,2 for the use of ARV drugs in pregnant HIV-infected women,3 and for the prevention and treatment of OIs in HIV-infected adults.4 These guidelines are developed for the United States and may not be applicable in other countries.
 The World Health Organization (WHO) provides guidelines for resource-limited settings at http://www.who.int/hiv/pub/arv/en.

-Advances in medical management, based on results of clinical trials of ARV combination therapies in children, have dramatically reduced morbidity and mortality in HIV-infected children in the United States since the guidelines were first developed in 1993 (with the support of the Francois-Xavier Bagnoud Center, University of Medicine and Dentistry of New Jersey).
-HIV mortality has decreased by more than 80% to 90% since the introduction of protease inhibitor (PI)-containing combinations and opportunistic and other related infections have significantly declined in the era of ART.3,4 Resistance testing has enhanced the ability to choose very effective initial regimens while preserving selected drugs and drug classes for second- or third-line regimens.
-Therapeutic strategies continue to focus on timely initiation of ARV regimens capable of maximally suppressing viral replication to prevent disease progression, preserve immunologic function, and reduce the development of resistance.
-At the same time, availability of new drugs and drug formulations has led to more potent regimens with lower toxicity, lower pill burdens, and less frequent medication administration, all factors which are associated with better adherence and outcomes.
-The use of ARV drugs during pregnancy in HIV-infected women has resulted in a dramatic decrease in the rate of HIV transmission to infants in the United States, to less than 2%.
-The number of infants with AIDS in the United States continues to decline because of the low rate of new infant infections and the availability of ART to prevent AIDS in HIV-infected infants.5,6 Finally, as a group, children living with HIV infection are growing older, bringing new challenges related to adherence, drug resistance, reproductive health planning, management of multiple drugs, and potential for long-term complications from HIV and its treatments.
+Since the guidelines were first developed in 1993 (with the support of the François-Xavier Bagnoud Center, Rutgers, The State University of New Jersey), advances in medical management have dramatically reduced morbidity and mortality in HIV-infected children in the United States.
+Mortality in children with perinatal HIV infection has decreased by more than 80% to 90% since the introduction of protease inhibitor-containing combinations and opportunistic and other related infections in children have significantly declined in the era of ART.5,6 ARV drug resistance testing has enhanced the ability to choose effective initial and subsequent regimens.
+Treatment strategies continue to focus on timely initiation of ART regimens capable of maximally suppressing viral replication in order to prevent disease progression, preserve or restore immunologic function, and reduce the development of drug resistance.
+At the same time, availability of new drugs and drug formulations has led to more potent regimens with lower toxicity, lower pill burdens, and less frequent medication administration, all factors that can improve adherence and outcomes.
+The use of ARV drugs in HIV-infected pregnant women has resulted in a dramatic decrease (to less than 2%) in the rate of HIV transmission to infants in the United States.
+In addition to decreasing the number of infants with HIV infection, children in the United States who are HIV-infected are less likely to develop AIDS because of routine and early institution of effective ART.7,8 Finally, as a group, children living with HIV infection are growing older, bringing new challenges related to adherence, drug resistance, reproductive health planning, transition to adult medical care, and the potential for long-term complications from HIV and its treatments.9-11

-The pathogenesis of HIV infection and the general virologic and immunologic principles underlying the use of ART are similar for all HIV-infected people, but unique considerations exist for HIV-infected infants, children, and adolescents, including:
+The pathogenesis of HIV infection and the virologic and immunologic principles underlying the use of ART are generally similar for all HIV-infected individuals, but unique considerations exist for HIV-infected infants, children, and adolescents, including:

-These recommendations represent the current state of knowledge regarding the use of ARV drugs in children and are based on published and unpublished data regarding the treatment of HIV infection in infants, children, adolescents, and adults, and when no definitive data were available, on the clinical expertise of the Panel members.
-The Panel intends the guidelines to be flexible and not to replace the clinical judgment of experienced health care providers.
+The recommendations in these guidelines are based on the current state of knowledge regarding the use of ARV drugs in children.
+Evidence is drawn primarily from published data regarding the treatment of HIV infection in infants, children, adolescents, and adults; however, when no such data were available, unpublished data and the clinical expertise of the Panel members were also considered.
+The Panel intends for these guidelines to be flexible and not to replace the clinical judgment of experienced health care providers.

 Guidelines Development Process

-Separate guidelines outline the use of antiretroviral therapy (ART) in HIV-infected pregnant women and interventions for prevention of mother-to-child transmission (PMTCT), ART for nonpregnant HIV-infected adults and postpubertal adolescents, and ARV prophylaxis for those who experience occupational or nonoccupational exposure to HIV.
-These guidelines are also available on the AIDSinfo website (http://aidsinfo.nih.gov).
+Separate guidelines outline the use of ART in HIV-infected pregnant women and interventions for prevention of perinatal transmission, ART for nonpregnant HIV-infected adults and postpubertal adolescents, and ARV prophylaxis for those who experience occupational or nonoccupational exposure to HIV.
+These guidelines are also available on the AIDSinfo website (https://www.aidsinfo.nih.gov).

 Recommendations in these guidelines are based upon scientific evidence and expert opinion.
 Each recommendation includes a letter (A, B, or C) that represents the strength of the recommendation and a Roman numeral (I, II, or III) that represents the quality of the evidence that supports the recommendation.